600 W. Cleveland

 1929 – Volunteer Fire Chief Charles C. Tedford

 1932 – Aransas Pass Fire Chief Ted Bigelow

 1954 – First paid Fire Chief Ray B. Crinklow (left) with City Manager Fred Robbins

 1955-1989 – Pete M. Martinez.
 Councilman for 12 years.

 Pete Martinez served as Fire Chief for 34 years before he retired.
 He is the only Fire Chief to retire from the department.
 Over the years, Chief Martinez was promoted from Volunteer fireman, to paid fire fighter, truck captain, Assistant Fire Chief/Assistant Fire Marshal.
 At his retirement he was holding the following positions: Fire Chief/Fire Marshal/ Arson Investigator.
 Ray B. Crinklow was the chief who hired Martinez as a paid firefighter.

-- The Aransas Pass Fire Department does Fire Prevention programs for over 2000 student in the Aransas Pass School District which are given Fire prevention material which consisted of coloring books, fire prevention logo pencils, Fire Safety Video, Fire Helmets and programs with our Robot Pluggie the talking hydrant.
+- The Aransas Pass Fire Department holds Fire Prevention programs for over 2,000 students in the Aransas Pass Independent School District.
+Students are provided fire prevention material which includes coloring books, fire prevention logo pencils, fire safety videos, fire helmets and programs with frequent appearances of “Sparky” the fire dog.